gotoshingo/furima-38095/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_one :items
+- belongs_to :item
-- belongs_to :address
+- has_one :address